Red tape reduction bill proposes slew of changes to 6 ministries | CBC News

 The government plans to bring in other pieces of legislation also directed at cutting red tape.

-Two sections of the bill expand the power of ministers to make independent decisions.
+At a news conference, Hunter highlighted changes to the Forests Act intended to prevent project delays.

+"Whenever you decrease the timelines for applications, you're going to definitely save money," he said.
+"Because time is money."

-The minister of agriculture and forestry would be given approval authority for entering into forest management agreements.
+The bill would give the minister of agriculture and forestry approval authority for entering into forest management agreements.
 Currently, such agreements between forestry companies and the government require cabinet approval, which can take five to six months.

 Three board positions with the MSI Foundation, which supports research into health and services, would no longer require approval from the lieutenant-governor.
 Instead, the board members would be appointed by the health minister.